Okelm/okelm.github.io/content/blog/typescript-workshops/index.md

 By and large, it's the subject of discussion which approach is better, but most of developers would agree that for some programming langagues design it's more appropriate to have one approach than the other.
 So, _it depends_.
 The current trend is to rather have strong, static types, rather than loose and dynamic.

-Simply put, static type checking means that types are being checking on compile time, not during the exection of the program (which can basically cause the indisgraceful crash).
-It's simply too late, and a developer mind in unreliable from time to time.
+Simply put, static type checking means that types are being checking on compile time, not during the execution of the program (which can basically cause the indisgraceful crash).
+It's simply too late, and a developer mind in unreliable from time to time (or most of the time).
 The information that the program has bugs comes later than it would if it had types checking on a daily basis, or at least in a build pipeline.

+>If it's faulty, it's better to learn about that quicker.

 But TypeScript type system can be described more detailed than just that.
 Google tells us this: